 - Streaming Platform: HBO Max

-Stanley Kubrick is considered a great name in the cinema of modern science fiction.
+Stanley Kubrick is considered a great name in modern science fiction cinema.
 His ideas are still used in cinematography even after so many years.
-This film might not be groundbreaking in special effects used but it did push the boundaries of the stories that can be considered while making science fiction.
+This film might not be groundbreaking in special effects used, but it did push the boundaries of the stories that can be considered while making science fiction.

 Clockwork Orange is a story in which crime and commentary appear on inhumane methods of psychiatry.
 Initially, Clockwork Orange got banned in many countries like the UK.
 But, despite these obstacles, it was selected by the Library of Congress for the National Film Registry.